-quality or reliability defects in product components that we source from third party suppliers;

-- our inability to secure product components in a timely manner, in sufficient quantities or on commercially reasonable terms; - our failure to increase production of products to meet demand; - the challenge of implementing and maintaining acceptable quality systems while experiencing rapid growth; - our inability to modify production lines to enable us to efficiently produce future products or implement changes in current products in response to regulatory requirements; - difficulty identifying and qualifying alternative suppliers for components in a timely manner; and - potential damage to or destruction of our manufacturing equipment or manufacturing facility.
+- quality or reliability defects in product components that we source from third-party suppliers; - our inability to secure product components in a timely manner, in sufficient quantities and on commercially reasonable terms; - our failure to increase production of products to meet demand; - the challenge of implementing and maintaining acceptable quality systems while experiencing rapid growth; - our inability to modify production lines to enable us to efficiently produce future products or implement changes in current products in response to regulatory requirements; - our ability to manufacture multiple products simultaneously within the same manufacturing facility and utilizing common manufacturing equipment; - difficulty identifying and qualifying alternative suppliers for components in a timely manner; and - potential damage to or destruction of our manufacturing equipment or manufacturing facility.

 These risks are likely to be exacerbated by our limited experience with our current products and manufacturing processes.
-As demand for our products increases, we will have to invest additional resources to purchase components, hire and train employees, and enhance our manufacturing processes and quality systems.
+As demand for our products increases, and as the number of our commercial products expands, we will have to invest additional resources to purchase components, hire and train employees, and enhance our manufacturing processes and quality systems.
+Over the past year we have implemented several new pieces of equipment that are intended to improve our manufacturing capacity and efficiency.
+However, it is possible that we may not derive the anticipated improvements from these investments.
 If we fail to increase our production capacity efficiently while also maintaining quality requirements, our sales may not increase in line with our forecasts and our operating margins could fluctuate or decline.
 In addition, although we expect some of our products in development to share product features and components with t:slim, manufacturing of these products may require the modification of our production lines, the hiring of specialized employees, the identification of new suppliers for specific components, or the development of new manufacturing technologies.
 It may not be possible for us to manufacture these products at a cost or in quantities sufficient to make these products commercially viable.